When is Tier 1 the clearcut best way to do your Regulation A+ offering?

 These are the ideal situations where Tier 1 is best:

-1) All your investors are local and in one State, and the State is easy to get your Blue Sky filing approved.
+1) All your investors are local and in one State, and the State is easy to get your Blue Sky filing qualified.
 See the detailed list of States and how they work.

 2) Your company is a bank that is exempt from State Blue Sky filing requirements.